tbeadle/docker-gunicorn/README.md

 Note that, when setting variables to paths located within your application's directory, your application will be rooted at `/app` within the image.

+If the container is started and there is no `PROD` environment variable set (or it's set to an empty string), this indicates that it is being run in "development" mode.
+In this mode, there are 2 additional things that happen during container startup:

+ - If there is a `package.json` file in the `docker` directory, `npm install` is run again, this time in "development" mode, to install **devDependencies**.
+   It keeps track of the last time this was run so that, if you stop and start the container, it won't do this again unless the package.json has been modified since that time.
+ - If using webpack, the `supervisord.conf` file will have a section added to it so that webpack will be run in the background with the `--watch` flag.
+   This will cause it to detect when changes are made to your source javascript files and automatically generate new bundles at that time.

 A sample `docker-compose.yml` could look like this: